SDWebImage/SDWebImageSwiftUI/README.md

 This framework follows [Semantic Versioning](https://semver.org/).
 Each source-break API changes will bump to a major version.

+## Changelog

+This project use [keep a changelog](https://keepachangelog.com/en/1.0.0/) format to record the changes.
+Check the [CHANGELOG.md](https://github.com/SDWebImage/SDWebImageSwiftUI/blob/master/CHANGELOG.md) about the changes between versions.
+The changes will also be updated in Release page.

 ## Contribution

 All issue reports, feature requests, contributions, and GitHub stars are welcomed.
 Hope for active feedback and promotion if you find this framework useful.